• Skip to primary navigation

 two photos showing Chocolate Chip Caramel Cookies - adding chocolate chips & caramel

-Use a 1.5 to 2 TBS cookie scoop to measure out portions of dough, roll them into balls and place them evenly spaced on a baking sheet.
+Use a 1.5 to 2 Tablespoon cookie scoop to measure out portions of dough, roll them into balls and place them evenly spaced on a baking sheet.
 Be sure to cover the caramel with dough.
 Repeat until all the dough is used.

 Bake in preheated oven for 8-9 minutes, or until the top is just set and just barely beginning to turn light golden brown.